higorasilverio/DM114_Final/README.md

 If they are kept inside the same project, under development, they throw exceptions.

 Fourth phase: Including the remote config, authentication and events control inside the Firebase project console.

+Fifth phase: At this moment, the project is already authenticating at the Firebase project and it is sending messages to the app, which are interpreted and shown in its initial screen.